junsulee75/cloud/docs_backup/kube.md

 ### Context
 - Consists of the clustername and namespace that the current user connects to.

-### service
-- Each pod has its own IP address
-- Service is a kind of LB(Load balancer)
-- Service is an another api object in K8s.
-- Service is created referring `Label` to connect a `Deployment`.
-- `Ingress` for http, https. and distribute to multiple services.
-- Types
- ClusterIP : The default type; provides internal access only.
- NodePort  : allocate a specific node port which needs to be opened on the firewall.
- LoadBalancer : Currently only implented in public cloud
- ExternalName : a relatively new object that works on DNS names; Redirection is happening at a DNS level.
- Service without selector : use for direct connections based on IP/port, without an endpoint.
-Useful for DB connection or between namespaces.

 ## Reference
 [Kubernetes doc](https://kubernetes.io/docs/home/)
 [crio](https://cri-o.io)